Is Napoleon Dynamite 2 Happening, Or Should We Just Enjoy Some Tots Without Him?

 Why hasn't Napoleon Dynamite 2 happened yet?

 Time for a history lesson!
 "Napoleon Dynamite" was a key entry in the "quirky" indie scene of the aughts, along with movies like "Garden State" and "Little Miss Sunshine."
 These films tended to share many of the same qualities, from their focus on specific small-town cultures to their peculiar styles of comedy and overly idiosyncratic characters.
 Jared Hess would carry this general approach over to his subsequent work on films like "Nacho Libre," "Gentleman Broncos," and "Masterminds" over a decade after scoring his breakout success and well after the larger indie-quirk movement had fallen out of fashion.
-This is also part of why Hess' films have seen increasingly diminishing returns since "Nacho Libre," both financially and in terms of their critical appraisal.
+This is also part of why Hess' films have seen increasingly diminishing returns since "Nacho Libre," both financially and in terms of their critical appraisal ("A Minecraft Movie" being the major exception to this rule).

 As for Napoleon himself, actor Jon Heder (who collaborated with Hess on the black-and-white short film that inspired "Napoleon Dynamite," "Peluca," while they were in college), he briefly enjoyed a period of success playing "Napoleon types" in comedies like "The Benchwarmers" and "Blades of Glory" in the '00s.
 Heder would eventually reprise his career-making role in the exceptionally short-lived "Napoleon Dynamite" animated series, which only aired six episodes in 2012 before being pulled by Fox.
 However, in spite of this, Heder took to the art of voice acting and has since carved out a nice career lending his vocals to a wide variety of cartoon series (ranging from "The Legend of Korra" to "Star vs. the Forces of Evil" and "Pickle and Peanut").

-Basically, what I'm getting at is that there wasn't much demand for more "Napoleon Dynamite" until somewhat recently.
-But with the film's 20th year anniversary in 2024, there's a buzz in the air, and nostalgia is at an all-time high, so perhaps we'll see Napoleon's flippin' sweet dance moves soon enough.
+Basically, what I'm getting at is that there wasn't much demand for more "Napoleon Dynamite" for a hot minute.
+But in the wake of the film's 20th anniversary, there's now a buzz in the air, and nostalgia is at an all-time high, so we may yet get to see more of Napoleon's flippin' sweet dance moves soon enough.

 Everything the original cast has said about a Napoleon Dynamite sequel